 |900–999||History & Biography|

-This system ensures that books about the same subject are grouped together.
-So if you find one book on the subject you’re researching, it’s a good practice to scan the other books nearby to see if they will be valuable to your research also.
+This system keeps books on the same subject next to one another.
+If you find one book on the subject you’re researching, scan the other books nearby to see if you can use them too.

 The second number on the spine is the Cutter number.

-You don’t need to know exactly how Cutter numbers work; the important thing to understand is that this number is a code that is a shortened way of writing an author's last name.
-So after a book has been assigned a Dewey decimal number representing its subject, it also gets a Cutter number for its author.
+You don’t need to know how Cutter numbers work; the important thing is that the number is a shortened way of writing an author’s last name.
+After a book gets a Dewey decimal number representing its subject, it also gets a Cutter number for its author.

 On the shelves, the books are arranged numerically by Dewey decimal number and also alphanumerically by Cutter number.
 These numbers together make up the call number.
-You should always be able to find a book on the shelf if you have the call number—but if you can't find it, you can ask for help from the library staff.
+You should be able to find a book on the shelf with the call number—but if you can’t, ask the library staff for help.

-The first letter of the Cutter number is always the first letter of the author's last name.
-After that comes a combination of other numbers and letters.
-Probably the most confusing aspect of the Cutter Number is that the numerals are ordered like the numerals after a decimal point.
-That's why, in the photograph used as our example, C762c comes after C7393c.
+The first letter of the Cutter number is the first letter of the author’s last name.
+The numerals are ordered like the numerals after a decimal point, which is why, in this photograph, C762c comes after C7393c.